When is the Best Time to Visit Switzerland?

 Summer brings plenty of sunshine but ironically it's also the rainiest season, especially along the north side of the Alps.

-Then again, summer weather is as unpredictable as during the rest of the year…
+Then again, summer weather is as unpredictable as it is during the rest of the year…

 September and the first three weeks in October are great months for outdoor activities.
 Rain is less frequent and though you might experience the first snowfall in the Alps, usually the white stuff is gone within a couple of days.
 The hiking trails are less busy, the nights are crisp but the days are sunny and balmy.
 It's my favorite time to spend outdoors in the mountains.

-Funiculars and cable ways start to close their operation end of October - some just for a few days for maintenance but most close until the ski season starts around mid-November.
+Funiculars and cable ways start to close their operation around October 20/25 - some just for a few days for maintenance but most close until the ski season starts around mid-November.
 The same applies to hotels in ski resorts or pronounced tourist areas.
 Some sightseeing options close during winter, for example the Open Air Museum Ballenberg near Brienz.

-Of course, the Jungfraujoch (Jungfrau Region) and Mount Titlis (Enbelberg) are accessible 365 days a year; the Schilthornbahn (Mürren), and the Firstbahn (Grindelwald) close only for a few days of maintenance as does the Gornergratbahn and the Matterhorn Glacier Paradise (Zermatt).
-Mount Pilatus (Lucerne) will be accessible by funicular but not by gondola (Golden roundtrip only possible between May and October).
+Of course, the Jungfraujoch (Jungfrau Region) and Mount Titlis (Engelberg) are accessible 365 days a year; the Schilthornbahn (Mürren), and the Firstbahn (Grindelwald) close only for a few days of maintenance as does the Gornergratbahn and the Matterhorn Glacier Paradise (Zermatt).
+Mount Pilatus (Lucerne) will be accessible by gondola only (Golden roundtrip only possible between May and October).
 Some of them close entirely for winter, for example Rothornbahn, Harder-Kulm funicular and Schynige Platte.
 These are just a very few examples so please check operating hours for mountain transportation before you visit.

 November until mid-December is usually a bit drab since rainfall can be quite intense, daylight gets considerably shorter and the weather grows colder.
 "Frau Holle" may not have started making her bed by sprinkling the slopes with snowflakes.
 Trees are leafless and larches lose their beautiful and intense yellow-orange fall needles, flowers are gone from the windowsills, the gardens and the meadows.

-Of course, you always can go shopping, visit museums and Christmas markets, enjoy plays or get pampered in a wellness resort.
+Of course, you always can go shopping in our beautiful towns and cities, visit museums and Christmas markets, enjoy plays or get pampered in a wellness resort.

 Starting at an altitude of 1200m - 1500m (3937 - 4921 ft), precipitation during winter usually occurs as snowfall, and these areas are usually covered by a solid layer of snow until end of March - mid April.
 Most Alpine passes are closed for transport.